iansampson/dissertation/Backlog.md

 - [ ] Fix Pages bookstore citation on 169.

 ### Could
+- [ ] Cite Donne, “The Computation,” by itself (since Johnson does not technically cite it).
+- [ ] Add name in brackets for McCarty if needed (53).
+(Although it is technically correct MLA).

 - [ ] Tweak block quote indentation
 - [ ] Remove empty space at the top of some pages (e.g. 107)